Health and Safety Guidelines At Nature’s Gift

 • Staff will wipe down tables, chairs, and high touch areas before the class and at the end of each class with a disinfectant bleach solution.

-• High-touch areas of the playground equipment will be wiped down with disinfectant bleach solution between classes.
+• High-touch areas of the playground equipment will be wiped down with disinfectant bleach solution each day.

 • Restrooms will be wiped down with disinfectant between classes.